zhang-hang-valuesccg/MultiSPAinOneDistribution/README.md

 # Welcome to the example CDK TypeScript project

-This is an example project showint how to contain multiple SPAs in one distribution.
+This is an example project showing how to contain multiple SPAs in one distribution.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.